It is not about the stretch, it is about the reach

 Talking

-Yoga is a quiet, contemplative activity, and students are discouraged from talking throughout the class.
+Yoga is a quiet, contemplative activity, and students are discouraged from chatting to each other throughout the class but if there is anything you want to ask, don't be afraid to!
 The teacher will describe how you will transition from pose to pose and offer encouragement throughout.
 In addition, you might hear long, complicated-sounding names like Adho Mukha Svanasana (downward-facing dog) and Virabhadrasana (warrior).
 Teachers often include the traditional Sanskrit names of poses, but most beginners classes will use the English names.
 In addition, you might hear the words drishti (gaze), bandhas (energy locks), asanas (poses), among other Sanskrit words.
-If there is a word you don't understand, feel free to ask the teacher about it after class

 Adjustments